 Adoption was seen by governments and psychologists as providing a stable family environment (provided the parents-to-be were properly screened) that allowed the adoptee the right environment to develop healthily.
 However, more recent research has revealed a previously-unexplored reality.
 That although many adopted children do develop normally, an alarmingly-disproportionate number of them develop psychological disorders - such as narcissism, and in extreme cases, psychopathy.

 A closer look at the prison population, and the biographies of notorious serial killers, tells us a different story to the one told by government.
 Many of the most notorious serial killers were adopted children; and the proportion of adoptees in the prison population (and violent offenders) is significantly higher (as much as five times higher) than their proportion of the general population.
 The fact that adoptees feature so disproportionately in crime statistics is highly revealing, as well as an indictment of the how badly this issue is downplayed.

 There are two contributing factors to this trend.

-Because adopted children are severed from their biological mother, the damage this does to the baby had been previously-downplayed (partly because of the difficulty of analyzing the psychology of newly-born babies).
+Because adopted children are severed from their biological mother, the damage this does to the baby had been previously-downplayed (partly because of the obvious difficulty of analyzing the psychology of newly-born babies).
 Lacking a mother's warmth is a huge blow to the infant's needs, and makes it more likely that the baby will become either self-absorbed or worse if not remedied quickly.
 So from the start, adoptees are psychologically fragile, even before we factor into it the prospective parents.